guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

 scene.add(light)
 ```

-## Adding Orbit Controls
+## Adding Orbit Control
-Control the camera to orbit around a target.
-* Import orbit controls
+Let's now add Orbit Control to the scene which will allow us to move move the scene around a target point.
+This type of control, allow the camera to orbit around the target.
+First of all, let's import the Orbit Control package.

 ```js
 import {OrbitControls} from 'https://threejsfundamentals.org/threejs/resources/threejs/r119/examples/jsm/controls/OrbitControls.js'
 ```
-* Declare orbit controls passing the camera and canvas as arguments, and setting the origin as target.
+Then, let's declare an instance of the orbit control by calling the function `OrbitControl` that takes both the camera and canvas as arguments.
+Subsequently, let's set the controller target point as the scene's origin and call `control.update()`.
+It is also recommended to comment the line that updates the box's rotation, in order to have only one element moving in the scene which is the camera.

 ```js
 const controls = new OrbitControls(camera, canvas);
 controls.target.set(0, 0, 0);